glm-tools/pyglmnet/paper/paper.md

 | Generalized L1 (Group Lasso)        |    x       |                |               |       x         |               |         |  x              |
 | Generalized L2 (Tikhonov)           |    x       |                |               |                 |               |         |                 |

+## Pyglmnet is an extensible pure Python implementation

 Pyglmnet implements the algorithm described in [Friedman, J., Hastie, T., & Tibshirani, R. (2010)](https://web.stanford.edu/~hastie/Papers/ESLII.pdf) and the accompanying popular R package [glmnet].
-As opposed to [python-glmnet] or [glmnet_python], which are wrappers around this package, pyglmnet is written in pure Python for Python 3.5+ and is compatible with the existing data science ecosystem.
+As opposed to [python-glmnet] or [glmnet_python], which are wrappers around this package, pyglmnet is written in pure Python for Python 3.5+.
+Therefore it is easier to extend and more compatible with the existing data science ecosystem.

+## Pyglmnet is unit-tested and documented with examples

 Pyglmnet has already been used in published work [@bertran2018active; @rybakken2019decoding; @hofling2019probing; @benjamin2017modern].
 It contains unit tests and includes [documentation] in the form of tutorials, docstrings and examples that are run through continuous integration.

 # Example Usage

 Here we apply pyglmnet to a real-world example.
-We aim to predict per-capita violent crime across US counties from the Community and Crime dataset [@Dua:2019].
-The predictors are 128 demographic attributes, and the target variable is normalized to lie in $[0, 1]$.
-We demonstrate the usage of a binomial-distributed GLM with elastic net regularization.
+The Community and Crime dataset, one of 400+ datasets curated by the UC Irvine Machine Learning Repository [@Dua:2019] provides a highly curated set of 128 demographic attributes of US counties that may be used to predict incidence of violent crime.
+The target variable (violent crime per capita) is normalized to lie in $[0, 1]$.
+Below, we demonstrate the usage of a binomial-distributed GLM with elastic net regularization.

 ```py
 from sklearn.model_selection import train_test_split